Canadian Small Business CRA Compliance Routine

 • Back up your records and test you can open a random file.

 • Skim your P&L and cash; note unusual spikes or dips.
+Your weekly Treasury Thursday reviews make this step faster.
+You are looking for monthly patterns, not weekly surprises.)

 • Quick GST/HST check: collected vs. ITCs (and PST/QST if applicable).